opsschool/curriculum/meta/contributions.rst

 approximately every 3 months in New York or Silicon Valley.

 The videos will be published under O'Reilly's subscription service to cover the costs of filming.
-And profits which would be made by Ops School are donated tot non-profit organisations which aid in learning for low-income persons.
+Any profits which would be made by Ops School are donated to non-profit organisations which aid in learning for low-income persons.

 The topics which have already been filmed are: